On-the-Job Training Program

 - OJT trainees are managed like regular employees

 Prior to entering into an OJT agreement, pre-screening will be conducted to ensure that the employer meets minimum standards and can provide both training and long term employment to an OJT trainee.
 Employers must ensure:

 - Retaining OJT participants for a period of no less than one year after the OJT contract has been completed;

 - Company has operated at a current location for at least 120 days.
-If less than 120 days, employers must submit documentation to prove they are functioning elsewhere for more than 120 days, that they are not relocating, and no employee dislocation occured;
+If less than 120 days, employers must submit documentation to prove they are functioning elsewhere for more than 120 days, that they are not relocating, and no employee dislocation occurred;

 - The OJT trainee is employed under a payroll system that includes documentation of attendance, days worked and number of hours worked per date, computation of gross wages, deductions, and net pay;